-In Florida, there is a difference between assault and battery – they are two separate and threatendistinct crimes and you can be charged with either or both.
+In Florida, there is a difference between assault and battery – they are two separate and distinct crimes and you can be charged with either or both.
 An assault is where you threaten to do violence to someone and that threat puts that person in fear. … You do not have to actually hurt someone to be convicted of battery.

 The main difference between a battery charge and an assault charge is the actual presence of harm and the threat of harm.
 Someone can only be charged with battery if they have caused real physical harm to someone, while a person can be charged with assault if the mere threat of harm is present.